-Or, return because the bucket list of notable luxury hotels now includes the HH Richardson designed Insane Asylum, restored in 2017 as the uber cool Hotel Henry.
-Do get culinary credits for a candlelight dinner at in house dining room.
+Or, return because the bucket list of notable luxury hotels now includes the HH Richardson-designed Insane Asylum, restored in 2017 as the uber-cool Hotel Henry.
+Do get culinary credits for a candlelight dinner in the in-house dining room.

 For the ultimate foodie weekend, stay in the adorable Pleasant Valley Inn in Hammondsport.
-Newly renovated, with just four small but charming rooms (just $158 per night! – includes hot buffet breakfast), it’s got one of the top restaurants two steps from your bed.
+Newly renovated, with just four small but charming rooms, it’s got one of the top restaurants two steps from your bed.

-And if you come during the summer season, plan a few days at the Chautauqua Institute down the road, where brainiacs, activists, politicos, the spiritual minded, and music and art lovers all converge for 9 weeks of lectures, classes, shows, and exhibitions centered around a different theme each week.
+And if you come during the summer season, plan a few days at the Chautauqua Institution down the road, where brainiacs, activists, politicos, the spiritual-minded, and music and art lovers all converge for 9 weeks of lectures, classes, shows, and exhibitions centered around a different theme each week.

 Enlightened couples love the college town that also spawned the career of the inventor of the “film camera,” George Eastman.
 Susan B. Anthony lived here, and like the Eastman Museum, you can certainly visit her home.

 But your greatest number of hand-holding hours will be spent in the Strong Museum of Play.
 Think of every cherished plaything you’ve ever owned, even if it was the original, terrifying, Thomas Edison Singing Doll.

 Stay in the Victorian-Romantic Ellwanger Estate B&B, home of a well-to-do horticulturist.
 Just imagine how beautiful the gardens are there.